 We calculated how the 28% rule works out for various incomes.
 If you have one of the incomes below, here’s the maximum you should spend on a house.

 It’s easy to put these guidelines to work.

-Just enter your monthly income, bills and projected housing costs into our mortgage calculator, and it determines exactly how much you can afford to borrow and the monthly mortgage payment you can reasonably handle.
+Enter your monthly income, bills, and projected housing costs into our mortgage calculator to determine exactly how much home you can afford and the monthly mortgage payment you can reasonably handle.

 How debt limits what you can afford

 And remember, it’s the average cost of financing a home.
 Savvy borrowers with decent credit can almost always pay a quarter to a half of a point less.

 Spend a few minutes searching our extensive database for the best current mortgage rates from dozens of lenders in your area to get a good idea of what you can expect to be charged.